AdobeDocs/experience-platform.en/help/dashboards/modify.md

 ## Getting started

-From any dashboard (for example, the Profiles dashboard), you can select **[!UICONTROL Modify dashboard]** in order to resize and reorder existing widgets.
+From any dashboard (for example, the [!UICONTROL Profiles] dashboard), you can select **[!UICONTROL Modify dashboard]** in order to resize and reorder existing widgets.

 ![](images/customization/modify-dashboard.png)

 ## Reorder widgets

 After choosing to modify the dashboard, you can reorder the widgets by selecting the widget title and dragging and dropping the widgets into the desired order.
-In this example, the **[!UICONTROL Profiles by identity namespace]** widget is moved to the top row and the [!UICONTROL Profile Count] widget now appears on the second row.
+In this example, the **[!UICONTROL Profiles by identity namespace]** widget is moved to the top row and the [!UICONTROL Profile Count] widget now appears in the second row.

->[!NOTE]
->
->As widgets are adjusted in size, surrounding widgets are repositioned dynamically.
-This could cause some widgets to be moved to additional rows, requiring you to scroll in order to see all widgets.

 ![](images/customization/move-widget.png)

 ## Resize widgets

 You can also resize a widget by selecting the angle symbol in the bottom-right corner of the widget (`⌟`) and dragging the widget to the desired size.
 In this example, the **[!UICONTROL Profiles by identity namespace]** widget is resized to fill the entire top row, automatically moving the other widgets to the second row.
 Note how the horizontal axis adjusts to provide more detailed increments as the widget gets larger.

+>[!NOTE]
+>
+>As widgets are adjusted in size, surrounding widgets are repositioned dynamically.
+This could cause some widgets to be moved to additional rows, requiring you to scroll in order to see all widgets.

 ![](images/customization/resize-widget.png)